08 May 2018

 Some of the greatest short stories are by writers who did their own thing.
 They wrote in their own way, to their own schedule and without regard to the critics.
 Personal freedom is critical in artistic expression.
 However, professionalism is also about getting the job done in the given time.
 Some might consider seven days too generous a period to produce a story; others might quake at the challenge.
 Following all of these rules, you really shouldn’t have a problem.

-For more from James, visit his website and be sure to read our latest issues which include lots more top tips from James.
+For more from James, be sure to read our latest issues which include lots more top tips from James.